Welcome to Oyster Harbor!

 - The construction, maintenance (including snow removal) and repair of all roads that do not belong to Anne Arundel County.
 This includes right-of-ways and all community-owned property (beaches, piers, bulkheads, etc.)

 - Providing insect and pest control

 - Establishing and operating a community security program to augment local police

 - Dredging and channel maintenance

 - Improvements to Community Property with Amenities such as playgrounds and parks.
 These are built and maintained within our annual budget.

 - A Piers and Harbors slip rental service that is paid for by slip holders.
 All slips (not docks, piers and community property) are managed and maintained separately from Community property.
 The slip fees are kept to the minimum possible to provide this maintenance and a small amount of discretionary funds for parties and benevolence, not covered specifically under the community charter.
-All boat owners must have liability insurance to cover the vessel and community property damaged in any way by the vessel.
+All boat owners must have liability insurance to cover the vessel, other vessels, and community property damaged in any way by their vessel.

 - A boat ramp for small boat launching.
 This ramp is maintained to provide an easy way to launch small boats, typically under 20′.
-The community is not obligated to provide launch services are larger vessels, even if it is possible to fit down the street.
-Owners are responsible for any damage to overhead lines, ramps and community property when launching a boat.
+The community is not obligated to provide launch services for larger vessels, even if it is possible to fit the trailer down the street.
+Owners are responsible for any damage to overhead lines, ramps and community property when launching their boat.